sophcon/sophcon.github.io/_posts/2015-01-22-vNext-is-vNow.md

 author: [Robert Sweeney, Yer Yang]
 ---

+> Versions References
+>
+> * EntityFramework.MicrosoftSqlServer - 7.0.0-rc1-final
+> * EntityFramework.Commands - 7.0.0-rc1-final
+> * EntityFramework.MicrosoftSqlServer.Design - 7.0.0-rc1-final
+> * Microsoft.AspNet.Mvc - 6.0.0-rc1-final
+> * Microsoft.Dnx.Runtime - 1.0.0-rc1-final
+> * Microsoft.AspNet.Server.Kestrel - 1.0.0-rc1-final

 ## vNEXT is vNOW ##

 With recent announcements being made that .NET Core 1.0, ASP.NET Core 1.0, ASP.NET MVC Core 1.0 was RTM'd we felt this was a good time to considering porting some of applications to the new stack.
 In the process we ran across some pretty interesting challenges:

 ## Acquisition ##

 This was likely one of the more easier aspects to the entire process.
 On Windows this can be as simple as installing Visual Studio, however, we wanted a deeper understanding of the cross platform story so, we opted for the full blown CLI experience.
-Installing the .NET Version Manager (DNVM) as prescribed via the docs.asp.net site and downloading the most recent versions of the .NET Execution environment.
+Installing the .NET Version Manager (DNVM) as prescribed via the [docs.asp.net](http://docs.asp.net) site and downloading the most recent versions of the .NET Execution environment.

 ## Project Structure ##